Drug expiration: Consumer use as normal

-Drug recycling
+Drug recycling and reuse

-Drug recycling is a fringe and experimental concept but in some places it happens.
+Drug recycling is a relatively new concept, but in some places it happens.
 Sometimes, an individual or organization will have valuable medicine which they do not intend to use.
 If that medication could be used by other people before its expiration, then sometimes, interested parties discuss drug recycling to transfer ownership of the drugs away from the party which will not use them to the party which needs them.
 In such discussions, anyone considering the transfer of drugs will also consider if drugs could be used before their expiration.

+In the United States, there is a growing movement for medication reclamation and reuse, particularly for high-cost specialty drugs such as oral chemotherapies.
+This practice is increasingly viewed as an opportunity to reduce pharmaceutical waste and help patients who cannot afford necessary medications.

+In the U.S., programs for drug reclamation and donation are regulated on a state-by-state basis, with some states allowing the donation and/or dispensing of approved unused prescriptions.
+Tennessee law, for example, permits programs based in the state to accept donations of approved unused prescriptions from individuals and clinics from anywhere in the United States.
+It also allows dispensing of approved donated medications to patients in need.
+Dispensing donated medications is currently allowed, in various forms, in 42 U.S. states.

 Shelf Life Extension Program

-To reduce the cost to the military of maintaining stockpiles of certain pharmaceuticals, the United States Department of Defense and the Food and Drug Administration operate a joint initiative known as the Shelf Life Protection Program (SLEP), which evaluates the long-term effectiveness of medications stockpiled by the DoD and other government agencies.
+To reduce the cost to the military of maintaining stockpiles of certain pharmaceuticals, the United States Department of Defense (DoD) and the Food and Drug Administration (FDA) operate a joint initiative known as the Shelf Life Protection Program (SLEP), which evaluates the long-term effectiveness of medications stockpiled by the DoD and other government agencies.
 Under the program, medications are tested for safety and stability for extended periods of time in controlled storage conditions.
 In many cases, medications tested were found to be effective for years past their printed expiry dates; a 2006 study by the Journal of Pharmaceutical Sciences found that two-thirds of 122 medications tested through SLEP remained effective for an average of at least four additional years.
-In 2016, the DoD reported that the program had helped save the department $2.1 billion on replacing stockpiled medications.
+In 2016, the DoD reported that the program had helped save the department US$2.1 billion on replacing stockpiled medications.

+While testing and stability assessment found that 88% of the lots were effective at least one year after their expiration date, with an average extension of 66 months, the additional stability period was very variable.
+For antibiotics studied, the mean extension for ciprofloxacin was 55 months, and for amoxicillin 23 months.